axiom-data-science/portal-docs/how-to/map/map-add-layers.rst

 .. note:: For datasets with multiple layers, click the |catalog_layers_icon| button then select individual layers using the |catalog_add_to_map_icon|.

-For more information, please see the :ref:`search-and-add-layers-overview` section.
+For more information, please see the :ref:`Search and Add Layers <search-and-add-layers-overview>` section.